 - 21 percent of all meningococcal disease cases occur in preteens, teens and young adults ages 11–24.

-- 1 in 5 U.S. teens have not yet received their first dose of recommended meningococcal vaccination and remain unprotected.
+- 1 in 5 U.S. teens have not yet received their first dose of the meningococcal vaccination against serogroups A, C, W and Y and remain unprotected.

 - Less than one-third of first dose recipients have received the recommended booster dose.